What is CISM?

 We recommend the following actions:

-- Check that you have the relevant five years of work experience to qualify, or you are able to gain this experience within the next five years.
+- Check that you have the relevant five years of work experience to qualify.

 - Register and schedule your exam with ISACA.